Bunds fall with U.S. Treasuries on Summers Fed talk

 Debate in Washington has focused on whether Obama will pick Summers or Fed Vice Chair Janet Yellen to succeed Bernanke, whose term expires in January.
 The appointment must be approved by the Senate.

-Benchmark U.S. yields spiked to 2.957 percent, within sight of a 25-month high of just above 3 percent, hit last week as expectations firmed that the Fed will begin to cut back its massive monetary stimulus.
-They later retreated with investors wary of taking new positions before the Fed meeting.
+Benchmark U.S. yields were up 4 basis points on the day at 2.94 percent, within sight of a 25-month high of just above 3 percent, hit last week as expectations firmed that the Fed will begin to cut back its massive monetary stimulus.

 Bunds and other top-rated euro zone bonds reversed some of the previous day's gains, notched as investors used the completion of a raft of debt sales this week to buy back into a cheapened market.